infracost/docs/docs/getting_started.md

-                         Only supported by table output format (default [monthlyQuantity,unit,monthlyCost]) --show-skipped         Show unsupported resources, some of which might be free --no-cache             Don't attempt to cache Terraform plans --log-level            Use "debug" to troubleshoot, can be set to "info" or "warn" in CI/CD systems to reduce noise, turns off spinners in output
+                         Only supported by table output format (default [monthlyQuantity,unit,monthlyCost]) --show-skipped         Show unsupported resources, some of which might be free --no-cache             Don't attempt to cache Terraform plans --out-file string      Save output to a file, helpful with format flag --log-level            Use "debug" to troubleshoot, can be set to "info" or "warn" in CI/CD systems to reduce noise, turns off spinners in output
   --no-color             Turn off colored output
   ```